Vancouver-Datajam/CPI/documentation/README.md

 - Were they essential products?
 - How prices are going to be in the next 12 month?
 - How trends will change in the next 12 month?
-3. Write ups your team developed.
+### Write ups your team developed
-4. Diagrams your team designed.
-5. Documentation on the process you followed.
+Machine learning
+Data analyzing
+Data modelling
+Data visualization
+Problem-solving
+Storytelling